Study with a learning disability

 - If you have difficulty with reading speed or comprehension you will want to target your reading carefully so that you don't waste valuable reading time.
 Your Course Coordinator or tutor may be able to help you refine your reading lists.

-- You may want use a Screen Reader so that you can listen to electronic material such as e-texts and websites
+- You may want to use a Screen Reader so that you can listen to electronic material such as e-texts and websites

 - Source material in alternative formats which cover your topics.
 You may find many useful DVDs or online multimedia which can help cover some of your topics.